-Frankly, I really don’t care how this person perceived the issue — I’m more interested in the fact that this blew my mind.
+Frankly, I really don’t care how this person perceived the issue — I’m more interested in the fact I should be aware of my own preconceptions here that could be similar.
 Have I done this?
 How often?
 Seriously, think about how you’re already “seeing something” in your mind (your preconception), which then affects what you “hear” (what’s actually going on around you).

 Your experiences influence how you evaluate reality.
 While your own experiences are immensely valuable, it’s important to remember that they not only influence our decision making, but how we evaluate reality as well.
 Basically, we’re all looking at the world through our own colored glasses, be they rose-tinted or not.
 What we “see” is in part dictated by what we expect to see and our own biases, which in turn changes what we “hear”.

 While this is the nature of unique perception and perspective (and isn’t necessarily a bad thing in itself), it made me realize that I may bring my own negative perceptions into an encounter, which can entirely distort or sour the reality of what’s occurring.